rackerlabs/technical-blog/_posts/2020-05-08-dba-tips-for-handling-workflow-mailer-issues.md

 ### Conclusion

-Workflow Mailer has many components and some tricky issues.
-Make sure to back up the **wf_\*** tables before updating them.
+The Workflow Notification Mailer has many components and some tricky issues.
+Make sure to back up the **wf\_** tables before updating them.

 Refer to the relevant Oracle MetaLink note before running a script to apply the fixes.
-MetaLink has many other scripts besides the ones included in this post that can help you to resolve issues in Mailer.
+MetaLink has many other scripts besides the ones included in this post that can help you to resolve issues in the Workflow Notification Mailer.

 Use the Feedback tab to make any comments or ask questions.
 You can also [chat now](https://www.rackspace.com/#chat) to start the conversation.